 1. Get started

-The best place to start is to talk to an electrical contractor (try Master Electricians), who will complete the work needed at your place.
+The best place to start is to talk to an electrical contractor (try Master Electricians), who'll complete the work needed at your place.
 Your electrical contractor can provide technical information about the changes you need to make to your existing connection, and can also submit your connection application on your behalf.

 If you need more information before submitting your application, you can make an enquiry via Customer Self Service.
 You'll receive a confirmation email advising your reference number and we'll assess/respond to your enquiry within 20 business days.